facebook/react/docs/docs/jsx-in-depth.md

 If you don't use a JavaScript bundler and added React as a script tag, it is already in scope as a React global.

 You can also refer to a React component using dot-notation from within JSX.
 This is convenient if you have a single module that exports many React components.
-For example, if `MyComponents.DatePicker` is a component, you can invoke it directly from JSX with:
+For example, if `MyComponents.DatePicker` is a component, you can use it directly from JSX with:

 ```js
 import React from 'react';